 It is a compile-time error to apply the component qualifier to a matrix, a structure, a block, or an array containing any of these.
+It is a compile-time error to use component 1 or 3 as the beginning of a double or dvec2.
 It is a link-time error to specify different components for the same variable within a program.

 Location aliasing is causing two variables or block members to have the same location number.

 Component aliasing is assigning the same (or overlapping) component numbers for two location aliases.

-(Recall if component is not used, component's are assigned starting with 0.)
+(Recall if component is not used, components are assigned starting with 0.)
 With one exception, location aliasing is allowed only if it does not cause component aliasing; it is a compile-time or link-time error to cause component aliasing.
 Further, when location aliasing, the aliases sharing the location must have the same underlying numerical type (floating-point or integer) and the same auxiliary storage and interpolation qualification.
 The one exception where component aliasing is permitted is for two input variables (not block members) to a vertex shader, which are allowed to have component aliasing.
 This vertex-variable component aliasing is intended only to support vertex shaders where each execution path accesses at most one input per each aliased component.
 Implementations are permitted, but not required, to generate link-time errors if they detect that every path through the vertex shader executable accesses multiple inputs aliased to any single component.